SeelouS/content_based_image_search/projectProposal.md

 We need to develop a software that, given an image, it retrieves from the image dataset the most relevant images.
 We will develop this using convolutional neural networks, more specifically, fine-tuning the ResNet50 CNN with our self-constructed dataset, although we will consider adding more images to the dataset as the project progresses.

 ## Preliminary plan of work.
+We will perform fine-tuning on the ResNet50 CNN with our dataset.
+For that we will use the TensorFlow library, as well as numpy